tpotula/chess-out-loud-showcase/README.md

 5. Over many games, the app surfaces patterns in how you think and what you can improve on

 ## Tech stack
-JavaScript, React, Vite, Python, FastAPI, REST API, Manifest V3, , Gemini and OpenAI APIs, PostgreSQL, Docker
+JavaScript, React, Vite, Python, FastAPI, REST API, Manifest V3, , Gemini and OpenAI APIs, PostgreSQL, Docker Code in Private Repo